Benjamin Hackl

 From rolling dice to differential equations: a discussion of four generating function problems

-In this video blog post, I want to discuss the four exercises that 3blue1brown left at the end of his latest video, plus some additional background and context from the point of view of someone who works with generating functions a lot.
+In this ~~video~~ blog post, I want to discuss the four exercises that 3blue1brown left at the end of his latest video, plus some additional background and context from the point of view of someone who works with generating functions a lot.
+Note: This article is, in a sense, the…

 Date: June 3, 2022